Taiwanese whisky: Styles

 As it is a young producer there is no standard style for Taiwanese whisky dictated either by law or tradition leaving producers free to experiment and innovate.
 Due to Taiwan's subtropical climate whisky matures two to three times as fast as it would in Scotland or Ireland.
 Taiwanese whisky often has notes of subtropical fruit and in general has a creamy character, however, there is quite a bit of variation.

 As a market

 Taiwan has a developed and sophisticated whisky market.
 Taiwan is the third largest market for single malt whisky after the US and France.
 Pernod Ricard has described the Taiwanese whisky market as “discerning and advanced” and has produced special edition whiskies for the Taiwanese market.

 Taiwan is the only whisky market which drinks more single malt whisky than blended whisky.
+The Taiwanese scotch market is so large that it has historically shaped Taiwan and the UK's relationship.

 In Taiwan whisky is largely served at banquets and is often brought from home.
 Up until the 1990s cognac was the drink of choice at banquets but it has been replaced by whisky and to a lesser extent grape wine as tastes expand.
 Whisky collecting has also become popular.